 Find the best that would fit your personality, what you are looking for in a hostel or that location near your (new) favorite neighborhood — which you can easily tell with a mapped out view of each hostel here (also at the end).

 Okay, enough intro… here are the 12 best Mexico City hostels that are budget-friendly and have proven their reputation as top reviewed hostels.

 Neighborhood: Centro Historico

-Casa Pepe is Mexico City’s top reviewed hostel in the Centro Historico.
+Casa Pepe is Mexico City’s top reviewed hostel and is located in the heart of the historic center of Mexico City.
 It is only a 5-minute walk away from the massive Zocalo Square and the Metropolitan Cathedral.
 Tourist attractions nearby include the famous Palacio de Bellas Artes, Palacio de Correos, Tenochtitlan Ceremonial Center, and the National Palace Mexico are all within walking distance.
 If you want to go around the other parts of the city, the metro station is just 5 minutes away.

 Aside from its excellent location, this property is a one of a kind boutique hostel with an awesome rooftop that features a bar and swimming pool, along with a shared kitchen, snack bar/deli, and restaurant.
 They even have a small library where you can read or squeeze some work time on your laptop.
 Or you can just watch TV while on a hammock, no biggie.

 They also offer an authentic local experience for travelers with their different activities.
 The vibe in this hostel is one that combines art with food, music, history, literature, and all the different cultures from around the world.
 And if you happen to be one of those people who is traveling with a pet, this hostel is pet-friendly.